Alphabethika-CodeHub/APM-Bootstrap/README.md

 ### Installing

-A step by step how to get a development env running
+A step by step how to get a development env running.

 1. Go to the project and run the command below in CMD/Gitbash/Terminal.
     ```